sswam/allemande/doc/nsfw/intro.md

 - Poni: cartoon / anime images, can do hard-core and hentai, use "rating safe" in prompt to avoid nudity
 - Coni, Boni, Yoni: semi-realistic images, can do hard-core and hentai, use "rating safe" in prompt to avoid nudity
 - Bigi, Pigi: realistic NSFW images
-- Bboy, Coci: male focus and trans female focus NSFW.
+- Bboy, Coci: male focus and trans female focus NSFW
-- Basp: photorealistic finetune of SDXL for SFW and NSFW, diversity.
+- Basp: photorealistic finetune of SDXL for SFW and NSFW, diversity
 - Ilus: NSFW image generation with a cartoon / anime style (Illustrious XL)
 - Irus: NSFW image generation with a realistic style (Illustrious Realism)
+- Krea2: a stronger modern SFW art model
+- Xrea: Krea2 with NSFW options to decensor it
+- F2K: a model that can make edits to images - upload an image then tell @F2K what you want in the same message
+- Xlein: F2K with NSFW options to decensor it

 - When talking to a tool like an AI art model, start a line with their name, using an @ sign:
 ```